spacemonkeyrocks/tab-search-mobile-obsidian-plugin/CONTRIBUTING.md

 3. The `package.json`, `manifest.json`, and `versions.json` files are automatically updated with the new version.
 4. A new tag is created on GitHub.
 5. A new GitHub Release is created with the release notes and the plugin files from `src/` (`main.js`, `button-manager.js`, `mobile-utils.js`, `logger.js`, `settings.js`) and root (`manifest.json`, `styles.css`) attached as assets.
-6. The `brianrodri/semantic-release-obsidian-plugin` package then automatically submits the new version to the Obsidian Community Plugin repository.
+6. The `brianrodri/semantic-release-obsidian-plugin` package ensures that the version in the `manifest.json` is updated to match the new version created by `semantic-release`.
+The new release is automatically picked up by the Obsidian Community Plugin repository, because the plugin has been [submitted](RELEASING.md#important-note-the-publishing-process).

 ## Debugging